 28 February 2021

 London.
 UK.
-An update to the HRAS Press Release of 30 August 2020 concerning the 2014 footage of the murder of persons at sea off Somalia first identified through mobile phone footage.
+An update to the HRAS Press Release of 30 August 2020 concerning the 2012 footage of the murder of persons at sea off Somalia first identified through mobile phone footage in 2014.

 On 29 January 2021, the Chinese-national Wang Fengyu (汪峰裕) was convicted by the Kaohsiung District Court in Taiwan (台灣高雄地方法院) for ordering his crew to shoot and kill four unarmed individuals off the Somali coast in September 2012.
 Wang was then the acting captain of the Taiwanese fishing vessel Ping Shin No. 101.